kinnrichard/bos/docs/standards/technical-decisions.md

 - Enables use of latest web APIs without polyfills
 - Perfect CSS Grid/Flexbox support
 - Native ES modules
-- No IE11/legacy browser concerns
+- No IE11/legacy browser support
+- Happy to use features that only modern browers support
+- Will eventually support Chrome and Edge, but it's not a target while in beta

 ## Authentication Strategy